 01 of 10

-Delhi, while being blessed with many historical monuments, has a reputation as not being safe for women.
+Delhi, while being blessed with many historical monuments, has a reputation for scams and not being safe for women.
 It's true that special precautions do need to be taken there (it's wise not to go out or travel alone at night, particularly if you're unfamiliar with your surroundings).
 Sexual harassment is prevalent and the men can be aggressive.
-Scams are also rife.
 The tourist ghetto of Paharganj is cheap but also "nasty" and confronting for first-time travelers.
 (Here's a survival guide).
 Stay in upmarket south Delhi for a more pleasant experience.
+This Delhi city and travel guide will help you plan your trip.

 02 of 10

 For most tourists, a trip to India isn't complete without seeing the Taj Mahal.
 However, people usually get in and out of Agra as quickly as possible.
 Apart from the dirt and pollution, the large volume of visitors means that there are also hordes of touts, scammers, and beggars all trying to make money.
 Taxi drivers will demand 10 times the fare, beggars won't take no for an answer, and street vendors will pester you endlessly.
-Read more about these problems in this Essential Taj Mahal Travel Guide.
-The standard of budget hotels in Agra is also poor.
-In addition, nearby Fatehpur Sikri is horrendously overrun with scammers in touts as well.
+Read more about these problems in this essential Taj Mahal travel guide.
+If you're planning on staying in budget accommodations, make sure you do your research about reputable places beforehand as the standard is quite poor.
+Choose somewhere such as The Coral Tree Homestay, Zostel backpacker hostel, Moustache Hostel or Friend's Guesthouse.
+Do note that nearby Fatehpur Sikri is notoriously overrun with scammers and touts as well.

 03 of 10